You can ask your private landlord to pay you compensation if disrepair caused damage to your belongings or made your health problems worse.

 - explain what the disrepair problem is

-- set out details of when you previously notified the landlord about the problem
+- set out details of when you told the landlord about the problem

 - give the landlord 20 working days to put the problem right – unless the repair is urgent